Skip to Content

 How to recognize magnesium deficiency in your houseplants

-As magnesium deficiency is a detrimental plant disorder and will, in many cases, seriously harm your plant, it is important to know how you can recognize such a deficiency in your houseplants.
+As magnesium deficiency is a detrimental plant disorder and will, in many cases, seriously harm your plant, it is important to know how to recognize such a deficiency in your houseplants.

 So how to find out if your plant suffers from a lack of magnesium now?

-More often than not, the first sign of magnesium deficiency in houseplants is the loss of the normal green coloration of leaves of your houseplant.
+More often than not, the first sign of magnesium deficiency in houseplants is the loss of the normal green coloration of your houseplant leaves.
 This process is often called chlorosis.

 So the main symptom of magnesium deficiency is actually yellowing between the veins of the leaves.